-4. Please provide information on the role played by the National Human Rights Commission in monitoring the implementation of the Optional Protocol.
-Please indicate also whether the Commission has a mandate to received complaints from, or on behalf, of children on violations of the Optional Protocol
+Reply to question 4 of the list of issues

 The National Human Rights Commission has not made any particular regulations to follow up the received complaints from, or on behalf, of children on violations of the Optional Protocol.
 However, pursuant to the Law on Human Rights National Committee, a Mongolian citizen has a right to lodge a complaint to the Committee if he or she considers that his or her rights entitled by the Constitution and other laws and international treaties are violated.
 This Law states that children with partial legal capacity or without such capacity can lodge their complaints through their parents or legal guardians.
 Human rights commissioner has a right to submit a complaint to court on behalf children in cases when children’s rights have been violated.
 It means the Human Rights Commission can receive complaints from, or on behalf, of children on violations of the Optional Protocol.

-5. Please briefly indicate whether the National Programme on Protection from Trafficking of Children and Women with Purpose of Sexual Exploitation cover all areas of the Optional Protocol.
-Please also elaborate on the performance report of the National Council which is mandated with implementation and monitoring.
+Reply to question 5 of the list of issues

 The National Programme on Protection from Trafficking of Children and Women with Purpose of Sexual Exploitation does not cover all areas of the Optional Protocol.
 Currently, the performance report of the National Council is not available.

-6. Please provide more information on the number of children and the types of measures taken by the State party to provide protection and assistance to child victims of sale, child prostitution and child pornography as indicated in article 9, paragraphs 3 and 4 of the Optional Protocol.
+Reply to question 6 of the list of issues

 No data are available on the number of child victims of sale, child prostitution and child pornography.
 According to the Criminal Police Department, 380 underage persons received administrative measures for their involvement in prostitution in 2005, 402 in 2006 and 426 in 2007.
 These numbers show those children who may be classified as victims of child sexual exploitation by Palermo Protocol could have been labeled as underage prostitutes.
 Thus, a legal provision to define who is a victim of child sexual exploitation and mechanisms for effective services and assistance for underage persons are considered necessary.

-7. Please inform the Committee on measures taken to protect the rights of the child victims of acts prohibited under the Optional Protocol at all stages of the criminal justice process to ensure that they are not criminalized, and in particular on the rules and practice concerning the protection of child victims who have to testify in criminal cases.
+Reply to question 7 of the list of issues

 Currently, no rules and practice concerning the protection of child victims are on hand.
 UNICEF and World Vision International supported in establishing the Room for Investigating the Child in the State Investigation Office, 10 provinces and 5 districts of Ulaanbaatar Municipality.
 The Room is designed for protecting child’s rights during investigation, documenting evidence and not harming the child’s psychology.
 The Chairman of the General Police Department released Order No. 314 “ Procedures on Utilising a “Room for Investigating the Child” in March, 2009.